PyDrummer/201n19-class-02-demo/README.md

 7-30-20
 Anthony was the navigator and Steve was the driver for this project lab 04.
 We updated the js code with function wrappers.

+8-1-20
+Deleted all console.logs that are no longer in use.
+Cleaned up the code a bit.
+Entering for the the Lab 05b.